19 Best SEO Tools SEO Professionals Actually Use

-With this statistic in mind, there’s a good chance your competition is already spending time, money, and manpower on building a strong SEO strategy.
+With this statistic in mind, there’s a good chance your competition is already spending time, money, and manpower on building a solid SEO strategy.

-If you want to follow suit – and hopefully beat them to the top of the search engines – it’s important to take advantage of every tool that’s available to you.
+If you want to follow suit – and hopefully beat them to the top of the search engines – it’s essential to take advantage of every available tool.

-While there are hundreds of SEO tools to choose from, some are more powerful and useful than others.
-Here are five to experiment with in the near future (if you’re not already doing so):
+While hundreds of SEO tools exist, some are more powerful and useful than others.
+Here are five to experiment with shortly (if you’re not already doing so):

-It’s hard to find any list of top SEO tools that doesn’t include Ahrefs.
-Not only does it share advice on how to improve your website, but the competitor analysis tool gives you a clear idea of what your competition is up to.
+It’s hard to find any list of top SEO tools that don’t include Ahrefs.
+Not only does it share advice on improving your website, but the competitor analysis tool gives you a clear idea of what your competition is up to.

-If you want to build a sound SEO strategy, Ahrefs should be a big part of what you do.
+If you want to build a sound SEO strategy, Ahrefs should be a big part of your work.

 2. Google Search Console